What is the typical payback period?

 We will assess the suitability of your roof during our site survey.

-Yes, even though the Feed-in-Tariff has ended, solar panels used in conjunction with battery storage is a worthwhile investment as you are increasing the energy used from your panels.
+The simple answer is yes, solar panels are still worth investing in, despite the Feed-in-Tariff ending in early 2019.
+Solar panels, when used in conjunction with battery storage is a worthwhile investment as you are increasing the energy used from your panels.

 What is the lifespan of solar PV?